 In 1881, Carnegie offered Pittsburgh Mayor Robert Lyon $250,000 for a public library building, if the city would fill it with books and maintain it.
 Lyon pulled together the necessary support.
 Carnegie, though, was just beginning.
 He later informed the city leadership that Pittsburgh had grown in size and significance and needed more libraries.
 He gave an additional $1 million to create eight branch libraries, with the condition that a board of trustees be appointed to see that they operated well.
 (Henry Frick, of later Frick Art Collection fame, was the first treasurer of the board.)

 Nearly 100 architects vied to design Carnegie’s buildings, which ended up being high achievements in themselves.
 The main library was three stories in a modified Italian Renaissance style, trimmed in bronze and decorated with references to the great creators whose stories could be found inside (Bach, Galileo, etc.).
-The branch libraries were built soon after in similarly rich style.
+The branch libraries were built soon after in a similarly rich style.

 While the scale of Carnegie’s gift is without precedent, other American donors have also created marvelous libraries for public use.
 In 1857, Baltimore merchant George Peabody donated hundreds of thousands of dollars to create a combination art gallery/music school/library “which is to be maintained for the free use of all persons who desire to consult it.”
 The stunning “cathedral of books” remains open to use by the general public.
 A brilliantly conceived chain of public libraries was later given to Baltimore by Enoch Pratt (an inspiration to Carnegie).